-Dec ember 31, 2017 Impact of Adoption January 1, 2018

-Prepaid and Other Assets \$ 265 \$ (15) \$ 250

-Film and Television Costs, net 2,777 (219) 2,558

-Total assets 27,713 (234) 27,479

-Accrued Expenses 1,718 2 1,720

-Deferred Revenue 5,085 (409) 4,676

-Total liabilities 12,673 (407) 12,266
+December 31, 2017 Impact Of Adoption January 1, 2018 Prepaid and Other Assets \$ 265 \$ 15 \$ 280 Film and Television Costs, net \$ 2,777 \$ (219) \$ 2,558 Total assets \$ 27,713 \$ (204) \$ 27,509 Participations Payable \$ 1,718 \$ (1) \$ 1,717 Deferred Revenue \$ 5,085 \$ (409) \$ 4,676 Total liabilities \$ 12,673 \$ (410) \$ 12,263

-We performed an analysis of our existing revenue contracts and completed our new revenue accounting policy documentation under the new standard.
+The Company performed its analysis of its existing revenue contracts and has completed its new revenue accounting policy documentation under the new standard.
 The Company has identified the following six material and distinct performance obligations:

-- License rights to exploit Functional Intellectual Property (Functional Intellectual Property or "Functional IP" is defined as intellectual property that has significant standalone functionality such as the ability to be played or aired.
-Functional intellectual property derives a substantial portion of its utility from its significant standalone functionality.) - License rights to exploit Symbolic Intellectual Property (Symbolic Intellectual Property or "Symbolic IP" is intellectual property that is not functional as it does not have significant standalone use and substantially all of the utility of Symbolic IP is derived from its association with the entity's past or ongoing activities, including its ordinary business activities, such as the Company's licensing and merchandising programs associated with its animated content.) - Options to renew or extend a contract at fixed terms.
-(While this performance obligation is not significant for our current contracts, it could become significant in the future.) - Options on future seasons of content at fixed terms.
-(While this performance obligation is not significant for our current contracts, it could become significant in the future.) - · Fixed fee advertising revenue generated from the Genius Brands Network - Variable fee advertising revenue generated from the Genius Brands Network
+- · License rights to exploit Functional Intellectual Property (Functional Intellectual Property or "functional IP" is defined as intellectual property that has significant standalone functionality, such as the ability be played or aired.
+Functional intellectual property derives a substantial portion of its utility from its significant standalone functionality.) - License rights to exploit Symbolic Intellectual Property (Symbolic Intellectual Property or "symbolic IP" is intellectual property that is not functional as it does not have significant standalone use and substantially all of the utility of symbolic IP is derived from its association with the entity's past or ongoing activities, including its ordinary business activities, such as the Company's licensing and merchandising programs associated with its animated content.) - · Options to renew or extend a contract at fixed terms.
+(While this performance obligation is not significant for the Company's current contracts, it could become significant in the future.) - · Options on future seasons of content at fixed terms.
+(While this performance obligation is not significant for the Company's current contracts, it could become significant in the future.) - · Fixed fee advertising revenue generated from the Genius Brands Network. - · Variable fee advertising revenue generated from the Genius Brands Network.

-As a result of the change, beginning January 1, 2018, we began recognizing revenue related to licensed rights to exploit Functional IP in two ways.
-For minimum guarantees, we will recognize fixed revenue upon delivery of content and the start of the license period.
-For Functional IP contracts with a variable component, we will estimate revenue such that it is probable there will not be a material reversal of revenue in future periods.
+As a result of the change, beginning January 1, 2018, the Company began recognizing revenue related to licensed rights to exploit functional IP in two ways.
+For minimum guarantees, the Company recognizes fixed revenue upon delivery of content and the start of the license period.
+For functional IP contracts with a variable component, the Company estimates revenue such that it is probable there will not be a material reversal of revenue in future periods.
 Revenue under these types of contracts was previously recognized when royalty statements were received.
-We began recognizing revenue related to licensed rights to exploit Symbolic IP substantially similarly to Functional IP.
-Although it has a different recognition pattern from Functional IP, the valuation method is substantially the same, depending on the nature of the license.
+The Company began recognizing revenue related to licensed rights to exploit symbolic IP substantially similarly to functional IP.
+Although it has a different recognition pattern from functional IP, the valuation method is substantially the same, depending on the nature of the license.

-We sell advertising on our Kid Genius channel in the form of either flat rate promotions or impressions served.
-For flat rate promotions with a fixed term, we recognize revenue when all five revenue recognition criteria under FASB ASC 606 are met.
-For impressions served, we deliver a certain minimum number of impressions on the channel to the advertiser for which the advertiser pays a contractual CPM per impression.
-Impressions served are reported to us on a monthly basis, and revenue is reported in the month the impressions are served.
+The Company sells advertising on its Kid Genius channel in the form of either flat rate promotions or impressions served.
+For flat rate promotions with a fixed term, the Company recognizes revenue when all five revenue recognition criteria under FASB ASC 606 are met.
+For impressions served, the Company delivers a certain minimum number of impressions on the channel to the advertiser for which the advertiser pays a contractual CPM per impression.
+Impressions served are reported to the Company on a monthly basis, and revenue is reported in the month the impressions are served.

-We recognize revenue related to product sales when (i) the seller's price is substantially fixed, (ii) shipment has occurred causing the buyer to be obligated to pay for product, (iii) the buyer has economic substance apart from the seller, and (iv) there is no significant obligation for future performance to directly bring about the resale of the product by the buyer.
+The Company recognizes revenue related to product sales when (i) the seller's price is substantially fixed, (ii) shipment has occurred causing the buyer to be obligated to pay for product, (iii) the buyer has economic substance apart from the seller, and (iv) there is no significant obligation for future performance to directly bring about the resale of the product by the buyer.